 The book is odd as it is greater than the sum of it’s parts.
 The plot is basic.
 It’s a story of revenge.
 When Avatar came out, everyone called it Dances with Smurfs.
 Having read Dune, I’m surprised there weren’t more comparisons made.
 Outsider turns on the system, joins native population.
 The outsider becomes their leader and finally drives back the invaders.

-There’s more I want to say about this book, but this has post already run long so let’s sum it up.
+There’s more I want to say about this book, but this post has already run too long.

 Throughout your life, you’re going to have encounters that intimidate you.
 Could be a book could be a person, something that you have to engage with.
 You don’t have to use the direct approach.